 - 1. Write the release announcement that should be similar to the release candidate, with the updated version and release date. - 2.
-Announce the release - Send a text version of the announcement to: twisted@python.org - Twitter, TikTok, Instagram, Snapchat if you feel like it:) - #twisted message on IRC
+Announce the release - Send a text version of the announcement to: twisted-python@twistedmatrix.com, python-announcelist@python.org, twisted-web@twistedmatrix.com - http://labs.twistedmatrix.com (Post a web version of the announcements, with links instead of literal URLs) - Twitter, if you feel like it - #twisted topic on IRC (you'll need ops)